 Proteinuria is the characteristic laboratory finding.
 Deterioration in renal function may develop as the disease advances.
 However, the pattern of albuminuria and reduced glomerular filtration rate (GFR) is changing, and reduced GFR without albuminuria is becoming more common.
 Such patients usually have a better renal prognosis than those with overt albuminuria.
 In addition, progression of DKD may occur even in patients in whom control of diabetes mellitus has been achieved in accordance with diabetes guidelines.

-Treatment includes intensive control of hyperglycaemia and hypertension with ACE inhibitors, angiotensin-receptor blockers (ARBs), or other antihypertensives.
+Treatment includes intensive control of hyperglycaemia and hypertension with ACE inhibitors, angiotensin-II receptor antagonists, or other antihypertensives.
 Lipid reduction and smoking cessation may be beneficial.
-Sodium-glucose co-transporter 2 (SGLT2) inhibitors are mildly effective at glycaemic control, but are very effective at reducing proteinuria and slowing the progression of diabetic kidney disease.
+Sodium-glucose co-transporter 2 (SGLT2) inhibitors are mildly effective at glycaemic control, but are very effective at reducing proteinuria and slowing the progression of DKD.

-Complications include hypoglycaemia due to intensive treatment of hyperglycaemia, hyperkalaemia as an adverse effect of ACE inhibitors or ARBs, volume depletion due to osmotic diuresis from glycosuria, and inadequate protein/caloric intake leading to malnutrition.
+Complications include hypoglycaemia due to intensive treatment of hyperglycaemia, hyperkalaemia as an adverse effect of ACE inhibitors or angiotensin-II receptor antagonists, volume depletion due to osmotic diuresis from glycosuria, and inadequate protein/caloric intake leading to malnutrition.
 Some patients may reach end-stage renal failure, requiring dialysis.

 History and exam